Last updated on July 20th, 2022 at 07:15 am

 It’s not a surprise anymore that advertising has the power of making or breaking your app.
 The right kind of ads can attract your customers, ultimately leading to conversions.
 However, the wrong ones can drive them away.
 Hence, advertising in the right format is crucial to monetizing your site or app without losing customers.
 While there are numerous ad formats to choose from, interstitial ads and Banner ads are the most popular ones preferred by the site owners.

-These ads are full-screen visuals which cover the entire screen of the user’s app or site.
+These ads are full-screen visuals that cover the entire screen of the user’s app or site.
 They usually pop up during natural switch points in the flow of surfing, such as in between games, while browsing between web pages, or even prior to reaching a search destination.
 Normally the interstitial ads show a countdown timer where users can tap the close button to skip the ad once the timer ends.
 The major thing that works in favor of the interstitial ad is that they take up the entire screen space, making the message visually compelling.

 These ads are basically rectangular graphic displays that extend across the top, bottom, down right or left sidebar of a site or app.
 Banner ads are not text-based.
 They are rather image-based and hence are popular ad formats for website advertising.
 The main objective of banners is to promote brands or products for attracting visitors from the host website to the advertiser’s website.
 This generates traffic to the particular website by linking to it.

 Choosing a particular ad format among others is largely dominated by the type of product you want to promote.
 So before finalizing your desired ad formats, it is critical to realize that no ad format is competent enough to encapsulate your entire list of demands.
 In fact, every format has its pros and cons.
-Let’s compare these two in terms of few significant factors –
+Let’s compare these two in terms of a few significant factors –

 While you are targeting to maximize your consumer reach with visually appealing ads, poor ad placement can ruin all for you.
 Deciding on when and where to place an ad is equally important as garnishing the ad with high-impact messages.
 Though there is no clear cut barometer to plan this.
 However, there are certainly certain aspects you can consider given the type of ad format you are working on.